cnick1/sofaInstallationTools/README.md

   *   Set the mount point to "/"
 *   Make sure to select the drive you wish to install Linux on as the bootloader option
 *   Make sure to select 3rd party drivers.
 It will make the NVIDIA drivers work.
-*   If you install with the iGPU, no problem, you just can't switch during using Linux.
+*   If you install with the AMD GPU, no problem, you just can't switch during using Linux.
 You will just have to boot into windows to switch, and then reinstall some drivers.

+3. The first thing I would do is install MSEdge so that my password manager is installed.
+Then I can easily access github, google drive, etc
+*   When downloading the file, don't use the software manager.
+Just download the deb and run it.

+At the time of writing this, MSEdge has a bug which throws off some other commands.
+A fix can be obtained by running this command: `wget https://packages.microsoft.com/keys/microsoft.asc && sudo apt-key add microsoft.asc `

-3. Also take a moment to configure any simple system settings such as scaling, wifi, etc.
+4. Also take a moment to configure any simple system settings such as scaling, wifi, etc.

 *   To use gestures, do the following: https://ubuntuhandbook.org/index.php/2021/06/multi-touch-gestures-ubuntu-20-04/